xyise/cv/Readme.md

 * [NatWest, Nov 2010 - Dec 2012](shelf/2013-2022_NatWest.md)

-**Note**: This repository does NOT contain the actual resume/CV as I modify it according to the position I am applying for.
+**Note**: This repository does NOT contain the actual resume/CV as it would be modified to reflect the opening.